 David edited the Mockingbird publication Grace in Addiction: What the Church Can Learn from Alcoholics Anonymous, co-edited The Gospel According to Pixar, and authored the Good News for People with Big Problems teaching program.
 His current project is These Pretzels Are Making Me Thirsty: Essays and Observations from Mockingbird.

 Ethan Richardson came on staff with Mockingbird in 2011.
 Born and raised in Lexington, Kentucky, he graduated from the University of Virginia in 2009, majoring in Religious Studies and English.
 In June of 2011, he finished two years of teaching 5th grade in the inner city of New Orleans with Teach For America, and moved back to Charlottesville, VA to work with Mockingbird.
-In 2012, he completed his first major publication, This American Gospel: Public Radio Parables and the Grace of God, and is currently hard at work finishing The Mockingbird Devotional.
+In 2012, he completed his first major publication, This American Gospel: Public Radio Parables and the Grace of God, and then in 2013, Ethan oversaw the completion of The Mockingbird Devotional.
 He digs the poems of Gerard Manley Hopkins, Charles Wright, and Wallace Stevens, and the writing of Southern sentries William F., Wendell B., and Walker P. Try as he might, he just hasn’t been able to get into Nick Cave or The Talking Heads – but then there’s always hope.

 Will McDavid grew up in Central Georgia, studied religion and economics at the University of Virginia, and has been has been employed by Mockingbird since then.
-He also works as a Fellow for Christ Episcopal Church in Charlottesville, focusing on undergraduate ministry.
 His interests include medieval theology, local delicatessens, and the outdoors.
-Will edited the book-length Grace in Addiction and is currently at work on a variety of projects, including the forthcoming These Pretzels Are Me Thirsty.
+In 2012, Will edited the book-length Grace in Addiction and is currently at work on a variety of publication projects, including the forthcoming These Pretzels Are Me Thirsty.
 His favorite books are Augustine’s On the Trinity and Whit Stillman’s The Last Days of Disco, With Cocktails at Petrossian Afterwards.
-In his spare time, he reads, watches football, and discusses theories about A Song of Ice and Fire.
+In his spare time, he reads, watches football, and discusses theories about George R.R.
+Martin’s A Song of Ice and Fire.